-- Tree Shirt
+- Tree skirt

-- Electric extension cords if needed
+- Electric extension cords (if needed)

-- Hot glue gun along with glue sticks (just in case something needs a bit of glue)
+- Hot-glue gun along with glue sticks (just in case something needs a bit of glue)

-- Optional, if you intend to add Holiday greens or decorative "picks."
+- (Optional) If you intend to add Holiday greens or decorative "picks."
 You'll need to have them available if you desire to use them.

 After she takes her place each year at the top of the tree, I always surround her with lots of stuff.
 Which includes butterflies, ribbon, and other decorative branches and ornaments.
 You see I think the topper really sets the mood of the tree.
-I love an elegant holiday tree, and I think my angel is so over the top elegant.
+I love an elegant holiday tree, and I think my angel is so over-the-top elegant.

-3) Add the Ribbon
+Step 3: Add the Ribbon

 Let's prepare the ribbons that we will add to the tree.
-First decide how much or how little ribbon you want to use.
+First, decide how much or how little ribbon you want to use.
 I add streamers of different lengths and kinds of ribbons bound together, along with double bows.

 Remember it's up to you what type of bows you desire, and what kinds of ribbons you will compose your streamer bundles from.
 You can mix it up or use one single kind of ribbon.
 Make the design your own.

-4) Add the Bows
+Step 4: Add the Bows

 After you are satisfied with the strand bundles placement, place the bows you created at some of the bent junctures of the strands you have carefully crimped.
 Keep in mind you will not want to add bows to each and every ribbon strand, you will be adding various tree ornaments to ribbon crimped strand junctures.

-5) Let's Add All of Your Favorite Ornaments
+Step 5: Add All of Your Favorite Ornaments

-This is the fun part, hopefully you have a helper or two, to make the tree decorating more fun!
+This is the fun part, hopefully, you have a helper or two, to make the tree decorating more fun!
 As I mentioned, I love to load on the ornaments.
 However, this is where you want to make it your own.
 Add as many or few ornaments you desire.

-I hope I have provide you with a few new decorating ideas for the holidays, and I hope you will consider adding a bit of ribbon to your Christmas tree this year.
+I hope I have provided you with a few new decorating ideas for the holidays, and I hope you will consider adding a bit of ribbon to your Christmas tree this year.
 Ribbon can really make a tree special.

 Here Are Some Great Ribbon Examples

-© 2013 Sharon Stajda
+© 2013 Sharlee